FREQUENTLY ASKED QUESTIONS

 If you are seeing your provider via telehealth, your video session will be scheduled and occur through a new link sent from our team.

 Do I need to download anything?

 We use a HIPAA secure and meet legal compliance requirements through the Spruce phone app.
 You will receive an invite to download on your phone.
 You can call and text this app.
 We will respond to you within 24-48 hours.

 Do you meet with clients in person?

 Yes.
-If you are participating in a face to face session, you will meet at: 212 W Columbia Street in Farmington MO 63628
+If you are participating in a face to face session, you will meet at: 212 W Columbia Street (Suite B) in Farmington MO 63640.

-We rent an office inside this building.
-You will see a sign that says “Workspace.”
+The building is considered a coworking space named “Workspace” however we rent offices inside this building.
 It is a gray building and there is parallel parking in the front.
-The door is locked so your therapist will meet you at the door at your arrival.
+Your therapist will meet you in the waiting room upon arrival.

 Do you accept walk-ins?